Space Capsule Recovery Experiment: Splashdown and recovery

 The main parachute was deployed at about 2 km altitude.
 SRE-1 splashed down in the Bay of Bengal with a velocity of 12 m/s (43 km/h) at 09:46 am IST (04:16 am UTC).
 The flotation system, which was immediately triggered, kept the capsule afloat.
 Recovery operations were supported and carried out by the Indian Coast Guard and Indian Navy using ships, aircraft and helicopters.

+Disposition

+Following recovery of all payloads, the SRE capsule has been put on display at the VSSC museum in Trivandrum.

 Experiments and results

 During its stay in orbit, the following two experiments on board SRE-1 were successfully conducted under microgravity conditions.